7 Signs Someone Might Be Emotionally Unstable

 Those who are having difficulty with emotional stability might have trouble keeping their emotions inside, and they might act out onto others.
 "This means that they have trouble managing their feelings and mood states and tend to 'discharge' them on those around them," says Cormier.
 This can be unpredictable, and often abrupt.

-If you or someone you know is experiencing these symptoms, all hope is not lost.
+If you or someone you know is experiencing these symptoms, it's worth gently having a conversation about seeking professional intervention.
 Emotional instability could be the result of a personality disorder, or mental health issue, and seeking help from loved ones or a therapist is the best way to feeling like yourself again.